tlzm/Project-2/README.md

 # Project-2
-Deep learning for C-MAPSS dataset
+Deep learning for C-MAPSS dataset (based on TF2 & Keras)

 This is the code for remaining useful life prediction based on the C-MAPSS (PHM-08) dataset.